nkitamuraQC/qsci_exp/README.md

 QSCI is a Python package for quantum computing related to quantum chemical calculations.

 ## Features
-- Selected CI for quantum computation
+- Selected CI for quantum computing

 ## Usages